Surf and Turf Recipe (Steak, Shrimp and Scallops)

 • Add steaks and let them cook for 3-4 minutes, undisturbed.
 Flip the steaks with metal tongs and add butter.
 Sear steaks for another 3-4 minutes on the other side, also undisturbed.
 Once butter is melted, baste the steaks with melted butter as it cooks.

 • Check temperature of the steaks* and cook more if needed.
-Lower temrpature to medium.
+Lower the stove temperature to medium or slightly below.

 Flip the steaks to the other side and cook it for another minute before flipping again.
 Keep cooking and flipping every about every minute until they are cooked to the desired temperature.
 Use a digital meat thermometer to measure for the desired doneness.